epicweb-dev/mocking-techniques/README.md

 <div align="center">
   <h1>Mocking Techniques in Vitest</h1>
   <strong>
-    Everything to know about mocking in JavaScript.
+    Everything to know about mocking in TypeScript.
   </strong>
 </div>